chubbywallababy/EightSleepDemo/docs/PotentialQuestions.md

 There's a lot, but I'd start with these:

 - Figure out some better way to show large amounts of aggreated data.
-The S3 objects only had a few days worth of information so it made sense in my opinion to show more simple views.
-But with a lot of data we'd want to show something where a months worth of progress can be viewed.
+The S3 objects only had a few days' worth of information so it made sense in my opinion to show more simple views.
+But with a lot of data we'd want to show something where a month's worth of progress can be viewed.
 - Optimize `getSleepDetailData`: `m * n` -> `n`.
 More details are in the function.
 It doesn't make a difference with this amount of data but would make a difference with more data.

 <br>